zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/personal-credentials-plugin/README.md

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.

 # Configuration #

-The activation of the personal credential is trigggered per environment using the *overrideHostCredentials* propery.
+The activation of the personal credential is trigggered per environment using the *overrideHostCredentials* property.
-Two kind of configuration are actually supported
+Two kinds of configuration are actually supported:
-	* unique credential for all hosts
+	* unique credentials for all hosts
-	* per Os credential
+	* per OS credential

 ## Single credential ##

 This configuration allows the user to supply a username and a password on the deployed application level.
-This credential will be used each time Deployit needs to create a new remote connection to a a host during the execution of the deployment plan.
+These credentials will be used each time Deployit needs to create a new remote connection to a host during the execution of the deployment plan.

-The synthetic.xml file need to be modified by adding this:
+Enable single personal credentials by adding the following in the synthetic.xml:

 ```
 <?xml version="1.0" encoding="UTF-8"?>